michaelballos/archillect/README.md

 # Archillect

-This bot uses puppeteer to scrape images from [Archillect](https://archillect.com/).
+This bot uses [Puppeteer](https://pptr.dev/) to scrape images from [Archillect](https://archillect.com/) and can be used to integrate with other applications

 - Possibly might integrate with a chrome extension that updates the background on tab open.